source-data/the-turron-experiment/report.md

 ## Introduction

-TODO:
-* infographic with experimental design
-* pictures of turron boxes

 Altough EMBO is a scientific organisation, not all staff comes from a scientific background.
 We did this experiment as part of a **learning exercise to get acquainted with concepts like experimental design, data collection, data analysis and reporting**.
 We were convinced that forcing ourselves to do as realistic an experiment as possible would give us the biggest learning outcome.

 Since we had 2 turrón varieties of the same kind but of very different prices at hand, we reasoned that it would be a 'fun' experiment to **have EMBO staff try to differentiate those 2 varieties from each other simply by a series of parameters, including taste, texture, and visual appearance**.